-This is Good Revelations, a painting of a sky omen as understood by the ancient Gallerlander tribe.
+This is a painting of a sky omen as understood by the ancient Gallerlander tribe.
 Master Arasemis has taught you and the other students a bit about the signs that they saw in the day and night skies, which helped govern their decision-making.
-In this painting, although the sun looks like a waning moon, it must be daytime.
-With peak-wispy clouds during a period of electrum harvest, the Galleranders expect to receive good revelations about the future.
+This is a painting of what the Gallerlanders called a waning moon-sun, now known as an eclipse.
+With peak-wispy clouds during a period of electrum harvest, Gallerlanders viewing this omen would have expected to receive good revelations about the future.

-This is A Dire Omen for Eglamour, which Master Arasemis said depicts the abyssal cloud as the ultimate bad omen.
+Master Arasemis said this painting depicts the abyssal cloud as the ultimate bad omen.
 In this case, the cloud begins to center above the grand city of Eglamour, the Brintilian Empire’s capital of colonial Pemonia, and the ground fogs seep along the streets and outlying farms.

 It was the ultimate hope and prayer of the Gallerlanders that this omen would be seen above the city, or perhaps hovering over the colonial Frontier Corps as they massed to attack the tribe, but it was not to be.
 Eglamour still stands today as the capital of the modern Kingdom of Donovan, and a primary target for the Order of the Candlestone.
 You smile as you think about the great tasks that Candlestone has completed in Eglamour, and the tasks yet to be done.